UTkbxRME7c9C/qemu-kvm-gpu-passthrough/README.md

 # qemu-kvm-gpu-passthrough
 My pcie passthrough setup for a windows 10/11 vm

-works on amd ryzen 5 5600x / radeon rx 6650xt, so it should work on similar hardware
+Works on amd ryzen 5 5600x / radeon rx 6650xt, so it should work on similar hardware

-used but may be optional https://github.com/gnif/vendor-reset/

-disable resizeable rom on bios
+You may have to disable resizable BAR in bios to prevent black screening.

-etc.libvirt is for directory /etc/libvirt/
+etc.libvirt is for directory /etc/libvirt/.
+The included XML file also includes optimizations such as CPU pinning.

 For reference, here is my relevant IOMMU id's for my graphics card
 ```